mstksg/inCode/copy/entries/hamilton.md

 $$

 Where $r_1 = \frac{m_2}{m_1 + m_2}$ and $r_2 = - \frac{m_1}{m_1 + m_2}$
-(solving from the center of mass).
+(solving from the center of mass).[^com]

+[^com]: Alternatively, we could assume that the halfway point (or even the first body) is always at $\langle 0, 0 \rangle$, but this doesn't give us as pretty of plots.
+The center of mass is a nice reference point because newton's third law implies that it remains stationary forever.

 Our potential energy function is Newton's famous [law of universal gravitation][loug]: